nickg/nvc/README.md

 Significant changes since the last release are detailed in [NEWS.md](NEWS.md).

-To build from a Git clone:
+If you are building from a Git clone rather than a released tarball you first need to generate the configure script using:

     ./autogen.sh

+In-tree builds are not supported so create a separate build directory:

     mkdir build && cd build

+Finally build and install using the standard autotools steps:

     ../configure
-    make
-    sudo make install

-Generating the configure script requires autoconf 2.63 and automake 1.11 or later.

-To build from a released tarball:

-    ./configure
     make
     sudo make install